rcmc2020/ltsanalyzer/README.md

  ## Example ##

- `ltsanalyzer -f c:\data\myosmfile.osm -o geojson -p lts_`
+ `ltsanalyzer -f ~\maps\myosmfile.osm -d \var\www\stressmap\data -o geojson -p level_`

  will analyze the specified OSM file and produce 4 output files in geojson format.
-The files will be named lts_1.json, lts_2.json, lts_3.json and lts_4.json and each will contain the streets for the corresponding LTS level (1-4).
+The files will be named level_1.json, level_2.json, level_3.json and level_4.json and each will contain the streets for the corresponding LTS level (1-4).

  If you are using [stressmap](https://github.com/rcmc2020/stressmap) to display the files, you should generate the files as geojson with the default value for the prefix "level_".
 This data should be placed in the app/data directory.
 For more information, see the documentation for stressmap.